-The #UniteBehind coalition was formed by a number of activists from various peoples’ movements after the Cape Town Memorial for Ahmed Kathrada.
-We are young people, struggle veterans, queer people, women, workers and unemployed people, who have come together to form a coalition for a just and equal South Africa.
-Over the years our struggles for women’s equality, land justice, informal settlement upgrading, equal education, open, participatory and accountable governance, racial and economic justice and all the rights in our Constitution have been pursued in an isolated manner.
-Now we combine our struggles for justice and equality under the banner of #UniteBehind and commit to mobilise against the current crisis of state capture.
+The #UniteBehind coalition was formed in 2017 by activists from various peoples’ movements after the Cape Town Memorial for Ahmed Kathrada.
+The coalition consisted of young people, struggle veterans, queer people, women, workers and unemployed people, who have came together for a just and equal South Africa.
+We continue to collaborate and combine our struggles for justice and equality with our partner organisations, many of whom formed part of the initial coalition movement.

 Our struggle is for a just and equal South Africa – a democracy in which people participate in decisions affecting their lives.